 Even if you have no experience in the field, show the interviewer that you understand the differences between the models by briefly outlining them.

-“Although I don’t have practical experience with ADLC models, I learned in college that there are 5 primary SDLC model types: Waterfall, Iterative, Spiral, V-shaped, and Agile.
-The Agile model is related to flexibility and adapting to change.
-The Iterative model refers to the “incremental build” approach in large development efforts.
-I’m less familiar with the rest but I would enjoy diving deeper and learning more.”
+Although I don’t have practical experience with ADLC models, I learned in college that there are five primary SDLC model types: waterfall, iterative, spiral, V-shaped, and agile.
+The agile model is related to flexibility and adapting to change.
+The iterative model refers to the incremental-build approach in extensive development efforts.
+I’m less familiar with the rest, but I would enjoy diving deeper and learning more.

 Behavioral BI Analyst Interview Questions

-14. How do you demonstrate to your clients the importance of dialogue during a project?
+1. How do you demonstrate to your clients the importance of dialogue during a project?

 How to Answer

-“As a business intelligence analyst, I like to keep everyone in the loop about the development of a project.
-I often promote the use of project management apps that make collaboration easier and gives access to every detail of the project at any stage.”
+As a business intelligence analyst, I keep everyone in the loop about project development.
+I often promote using project management apps that make collaboration easier and give access to every detail of the project at any stage.

 2. As a business analyst, when do you regard a project as complete?

 How to Answer

-“As a BI analyst, I always make sure there are no unresolved issues when the client signs off a project.
-Nevertheless, I’m available in case their expectations aren’t fully met and I need to make adjustments to deliver what has been promised.
-However, this rarely happens once there are no outstanding invoices and documentation is archived.”
+As a BI analyst, I always ensure no unresolved issues when the client signs off on a project.
+Nevertheless, I’m available if their expectations aren’t fully met, and I still need to deliver what has been promised.
+But this rarely happens once there are no outstanding invoices and documentation is archived.

 How to Answer

-“I believe learning from each other’s working styles and approaches is invaluable for any project.
-I support the collaborative spirit in my team and I’m sure we always come up with better ideas together rather than individually.”
+Learning from each other’s working styles and approaches is invaluable for any project.
+I support the collaborative spirit in my team, and we always come up with better ideas together rather than individually.

-17. Is there a case in your experience when you broke a confidentiality agreement?
+4. Is there a case in your experience when you broke a confidentiality agreement?

 How to Answer

-“I have signed NDAs on countless occasions in my career as a business intelligence analyst.
-When working on a project, confidentiality is one of my team’s top priorities.
-None of us has broken the trust of our company and clients.”
+I have signed NDAs on countless occasions in my career as a business intelligence analyst.
+Confidentiality is one of my team’s top priorities when working on a project.
+None of us has broken the trust of our company and clients.

 How to Answer

-“I think business intelligence requires perfectionism at all times.
-When I’m not happy with my performance, or I make a mistake, I take a step back and take my time to fine-tune my work before submitting it.”
+Business intelligence requires perfectionism.
+When I’m unhappy with my performance or make a mistake, I take a step back and take my time to fine-tune my work before submitting it.

-19. How do you plan to improve yourself professionally this year?
+6. How do you plan to improve yourself professionally this year?

 How to Answer

-“This year, I’ve enrolled in a Power BI online course to refresh my expertise, and I’ve also signed up for a few TDWI seminars in Predictive Analytics and Data Modeling.
-I can’t wait to take my skills to another level and, hopefully, apply what I’ve learned as a BI analyst in your company.”
+This year, I’ve enrolled in a Power BI online course to refresh my expertise, and I’ve also signed up for a few TDWI seminars in Predictive Analytics and Data Modeling.
+I can’t wait to take my skills to another level and, hopefully, apply what I’ve learned as a BI analyst in your company.

-21. How would you estimate the weight of the Chrysler building?
+How would you estimate the weight of the Chrysler building?

-However, if it takes longer to receive an answer, a polite nudge for updates won’t harm.
-As a final note, being familiar with Apple application and operating systems definitely helps (yep, all employees are huge Apple fans).
-And one more thing – consider presenting yourself as someone who is eager to adapt and learn new things.
-Why?
-Here’s what a BI Analyst working for Apple says: “Apple is looking for people who continually show they are willing to challenge themselves and take risks throughout their career.”
-So keep that in mind.
+But if it takes longer to receive an answer, a polite nudge for updates won’t harm.
+Finally, being familiar with Apple applications and operating systems helps.
+(All employees are huge Apple fans.)
+And one more consideration—present yourself as someone eager to adapt and learn new things.

 What’s typical for Facebook BI analyst interviews is that many questions are focused on a deep understanding of their product, so make sure you demonstrate both knowledge and genuine interest in the job.